 In the third generation, business analytics moved to the cloud.
 Hosted and SaaS offerings from vendors like GoodData and Birst were followed by cloud offerings from companies like Tableau, Qlik and SiSense.
 All of these new cloud products offered companies a simpler, centralized model for their analytics.
 They could scale thanks to the power of cloud computing.
 This generation brought with it some downsides however, mainly that companies needed to turn over their data to a third party.
 This model was a no-go for many companies that dealt with sensitive data or had strict compliance rules to follow.
 SaaS left entire industries stuck with older technologies.
 Performance was another area where this generation was lacking.
 Simply hosting your existing BI solutions in the cloud offered far fewer advantages than many had expected.

-Today we’re entering a new generation of business analytics, one led by Qrvey.
-We take cloud analytics to its logical conclusion, having built an all-in-one analytics platform that is 100% cloud native.
+Today we’re entering a new generation of embedded analytics, one led by Qrvey.
+We take analytics to its logical conclusion, having built a comprehensive embedded analytics platform that is 100% cloud-native, serverless, and deployed to your cloud environment.
 We’re not a SaaS offering, nor simply hosted in the cloud.
 Instead, Qrvey was built on a modern architecture of microservices.
 Qrvey provides the utmost in scalability, flexibility and performance as well as the most economical solution for embedded applications.
 We fully leverage the billions of dollars that have been invested into the cloud.
 Qrvey provides access to all of the latest technologies and services faster than any other vendor.
 Everything from self-service to augmented analytics and the latest in machine learning are continually being added to the Qrvey platform.

 We didn’t stop there however, Qrvey also addresses the data security and compliance problem with a unique deployment model.
 Qrvey deploys directly into your own cloud account.
 We leave you in complete control of your data and the infrastructure on which it resides.
 We’ve also lowered the barriers to getting started with free trials, upfront pricing and a licensing model that works with your business instead of against it.